flutter/website/src/get-started/web.md

   Running `flutter channel stable` replaces your current version of Flutter with the stable version and can take time if your connection is slow.
   After this, running `flutter upgrade` upgrades your install to the latest `stable`.
-Returning to another channel (beta, dev, or master) requires calling `flutter channel <channel>` explicitly.
+Returning to another channel (beta or master) requires calling `flutter channel <channel>` explicitly.
 {{site.alert.end}}